matomo-org/matomo-sdk-ios/README.md

 2. Start the tracking
 3. Track events and goals
 4. Dispatch all events in the queue to the Piwik server
-5. Stop the tracker when the app stops
+5. Stop the tracker when the app terminates

 Events and goals are stored in a locally persisted queue until they are dispatched to the Piwik server.
+Events in the queue will survive application restarts.

 All methods are asynchroneously and will return immediately.
 A completion block will be run with the outcome of the operation.